AnmarSammour/Roller_dice_Flutter/README.md

 2. Simply tap the "Roll Dice" button to roll the dice.
 3. The dice image will update to display the rolled number.
 4. Repeat step 2 to roll the dice again.

-## Customization

-You can customize the application further by tweaking the colors, and gradients, or adding additional features.
-Here are a few suggestions:

-- Modify the gradient colors in the `GradientContainer` widget to change the background appearance.
-- Adjust the dice images or add animations for a more interactive experience.
-- Implement sound effects to enhance the rolling experience.